King Cake for Mardi Gras!

 There are many versions of this sweet bread, depending on the traditions of different families.
-Our version is made with Brioche dough which has nutmeg, lemon zest and citron added into it.
+Our version from Holiday and Celebration Bread in Five Minutes a Day is made with Brioche dough which has nutmeg, cinnamon, and raisins added into it.
 The dough can be Braided and/or formed into a Couronne (crown shape) as I have done here.
 Some bakers even use a cream cheese and praline filling, but we went with a more traditional filling.

 1 teaspoon grated nutmeg